The Traditional Use of Cobalt Blue in Fajalauza Ceramics

 Up until the mid-19th century, the blue pigment was the most expensive because of its technical production.
 Artisans had to source lapis stone which they then ground down to extract the mineral and remove impurities.
 The purer form of this blue, aptly called stone blue or “azul piedra” was reserved for more delicate, precious pieces.

 Hence why it is remarkably difficult to find an antique blue lebrillo.
-And if you do find them, it won’t likely be the traditional washing lebrillo.
+And if you do find them, they will likely be smaller bowls.

 Green, being more economical, was the go-to color for large pieces like the lebrillo or utilitarian items like the mortar.
 Artisans also continued to use the brownish purple derived from manganese oxide to decorate rougher pieces.